zzFluke/linux_files/README_arch.md

    ```
    and uncommenting the line `%wheel ALL=(ALL) ALL`.

+6. Uncomment the "Color" option in `/etc/pacman.conf`.

-6. Install `thermald`, a daemon used to monitor CPU and prevent overheating.
+7. Install `thermald`, a daemon used to monitor CPU and prevent overheating.
 I was experiencing
    freezes when CPU run on full power and overheats.

    ```